kietbui/venus_titan_guidance/docs/_static/src/motion_sensor/item61_monoprice_temp_detector.rst

 Working with PhD
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	#.
 Monitor your Monoprice Motion Sensor and other connected devices with the Zinno app available on iOS&Android
 	#.
-Receive alerts from PhD if the Monoprice Motion Sensor movement
+Receive alerts from PhD if the Monoprice Motion Sensor detects movement
 	#.
 Associate Monoprice Motion Sensor with other smart devices in Zinno App, and set them to turn on or off when sensor detects movement, or a change in temperature

 Add Monoprice Motion Sensor to PhD's network